Super Bowl 2012 - Superbowl XLVI Information

 The Super Bowl 2012 will be held in Lucas Oil Stadium in Indianapolis, Indiana.
 It's the home field of the Indianapolis Colts, but its unlikely they'll get a chance to compete for the Vince Lombardi trophy on their home field due to the neck injury suffered by Peyton Manning.
 That will insure that at least one long running Super Bowl 'tradition' continues for at least another year—a NFL team has never played in a Super Bowl game on their home field.
 Assuming the Colts don't put together a 'miracle season' the next team with a chance to play for the crown on their home field will be the New Orleans Saints as the game is set to return to the 'Crescent City' in 2013.

-A different venue is chosen to host the Super Bowl every year, usually a warm weather location to better facilitate tourism.
+A different venue will be chosen to host the Super Bowl 2015, usually a warm weather location to better facilitate tourism.
 The most frequent locations for the game are Miami (10 times).
 New Orleans (9 times), and Los Angeles (7 times).
 With the 2013 game set for New Orleans, they'll tie Miami for the title of most frequent Super Bowl host.
 At one point the host city’s status with regard to an NFL team wasn’t a factor but that policy has been revised so only cities with franchises are now considered—a policy change that makes a scenario where a team gets to fight for a Super Bowl win in front of their home field fans almost inevitable.
 The emphasis on a warm weather climate is also a part of the league rules surrounding the event—the NFL won’t award a game to a city with an average game time temperature of lower than 50 degrees F (10 degrees C).
 That rule can be waived for domed or retractable roof stadiums, and has been done so on three occasions with the game being held in Detroit twice and once in Minneapolis.
 It will be 'waived' again this year with the Super Bowl being awarded to Indianapolis.

 The Pittsburgh Steelers have won more Superbowl titles than any other team, capturing the championship six times.
 This puts them one game ahead of the Dallas Cowboys and San Francisco 49ers who each have five victories.
 The Buffalo Bills and Minnesota Vikings share the dubious record for most appearances in the Superbowl without a win—each team has made four championship games and come away empty handed each time.
 Sports books are already offering odds on 2012 Super Bowl betting with the Packers, Patriots, Saints and Falcons among the favorites to win the championship game.